tramlinehq/docs/src/pages/jobs.md

 ### Your first 90 days

-* Join us in ideating and building features to serve our existing customers and help us onboard new ones
+* Ideating and building features to serve our existing customers and help us onboard new ones
-* Add new integrations and explore making all the third-party integrations in Tramline reliable and fault-tolerant
+* Add new integrations and helping make Tramline more reliable and fault-tolerant
-* Design the product, talk to our customers, do lots of thinking and exploring, and play around with some wild ideas!
+* Design the product, do lots of thinking and exploring, and play around with some wild ideas!

 ### What we’re looking for